kyma-project/kyma/docs/asset-store/docs/08-01-gateway-mode-set-up.md

     minio.externalEndpoint: "https://storage.googleapis.com"
     EOF
     ```
-8. Lable the `kyma-installtion` custom resource by running `kubectl label installation/kyma-installation action=install` to trigger the Kyma installation.
+8. Lable the `kyma-installtion` custom resource by running `kubectl label installation/kyma-installation action=install` to trigger Kyma installation.

 >**CAUTION** When you install Kyma locally from sources, you need to manually add the ConfigMap to the `installer-config-local.yaml.tpl` template located under the `installation/resources` subfolder before you run the installation script.